scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/getting-started/index.md

 ## MDX

-This Gatsby site is configured to support MDX.
+This site is configured to support MDX.
 MDX adds a new dimension of features in Markdown pages by seamlessly integrating JSX, which allows for writing HTML inside of JavaScript statements.

 ```jsx
 const element = <h1>Hello, world!</h1>